Updated: Aug 24

-There is nothing more exciting than watching a player like Benji Marshall step off his outside foot explosively leaving defenders bamboozled.
+There is nothing more exciting than watching a player step off his or her outside foot explosively leaving defenders bamboozled.

-Remember when he put on a side stepping masterclass back in 2005 against the Cronulla Sharks leaving defenders wondering where he went like a thief in the night?
+Remember when Benji put on a side stepping masterclass back in 2005 against the Cronulla Sharks leaving defenders wondering where he went like a thief in the night?

 Here is a reminder in case you missed it.